 Getting a VDRS means no fine or penalty points on your licence.
 A far better prospect than receiving a Fixed Penalty Charge!

 A typical warranty on something like a car light bulb.
 If it’s broken before your warranty is up, go back to the manufacturer for a replacement!.

 Keep your car in roadworthy condition to avoid prosecution

 Remember, this is only for minor defects.
 It’s not an excuse for poor vehicle maintenance.

 If you fail to look after your car, you will likely face prosecution and a fine.

 As a driver, it is your responsibility to ensure that any vehicle you drive is in a roadworthy condition.

 The MOT test is only a check of the vehicle’s condition at the time of the test and does not guarantee that the car will remain defect-free and roadworthy until the next MOT.

-You must carry out regular safety checks and are expected to make sure that the vehicle you drive is in a safe and roadworthy condition.
+You must carry out regular safety checks and make sure that the vehicle you drive is in a safe and roadworthy condition.